gmlewis/irmf/README.md

 The JSON blob is used to describe the physical dimensions (the minimum bounding box) of the object, how many materials it uses, and other parameters used by the shader.
-The shader portion itself is a standard GLSL shader.
+The shader portion itself is a standard GLSL ES shader.

 ## Inspiration

-[Shadertoy.com](https://shadertoy.com) is an amazing collection of GLSL shaders written by a lot of amazing creative people.
+[Shadertoy.com](https://shadertoy.com) is an amazing collection of GLSL ES shaders written by a lot of amazing creative people.
 From there, I found this incredible website: [The Book of Shaders](https://thebookofshaders.com/) which teaches shader writing from the ground up.

-Additionally, I came across a similar use of JSON and GLSL called ISF located here: https://www.interactiveshaderformat.com/.
+Additionally, I came across a similar use of JSON and GLSL ES called ISF located here: https://www.interactiveshaderformat.com/.

-## What is the difference between GLSL and IRMF?
+## What is the difference between GLSL ES and IRMF?

-GLSL is the OpenGL Shading Language developed by the Khronos Group.
-GLSL files are compiled into shaders that can be run in parallel on GPU cards.
+GLSL ES is the OpenGL Shading Language developed by the Khronos Group.
+GLSL ES files are compiled into shaders that can be run in parallel on GPU cards.

-IRMF is designed to be a standard for working with GLSL in such a way that 3D printers can manufacture objects at any resolution possible.
-IRMF files consist of a JSON blob followed by a GLSL shader.
+IRMF is designed to be a standard for working with GLSL ES in such a way that 3D printers can manufacture objects at any resolution possible.
+IRMF files consist of a JSON blob followed by a GLSL ES shader.

 ## How do I use IRMF?